t0mc0llins/quiz-frontend/README.md

 ## The Movie Quiz.

 The Movie Quiz is an app which generates randomized movie trivia quizes using data from a movie database API.
+[Click here to play!](https://moviequizgame.netlify.app/)

 This project was completed in a group with [Alina Kovaleva](https://github.com/Alina-Kovaleva), [Pooja Dalai](https://github.com/poojadalai), and [Vasileios Bomponis](https://github.com/Vasileios1314).